 Vodafone Smart Ultra 7 full review

 A year after Vodafone’s Smart Ultra 6 stormed our ‘Best budget smartphones’ chart, the network has released its predecessor.
 However, a lot has changed in a year and there’s now a lot of competition in the budget end of the market, so how does the Vodafone Smart Ultra 7 fare against newer budget smartphones, and also compared to its predecessor, the Smart Ultra 6?
 We’ve spent some time with the Vodafone Smart Ultra 7, and here’s what we think.
-Read next: Best Android smartphone of 2016
+Read next: Best Android smartphone

 Vodafone Smart Ultra 7 review: Pricing and availability

 So before we go any further, just how expensive is the Vodafone Smart Ultra 7?
 The Smart Ultra 7 was designed to be a budget smartphone that allows more people to use 4G (notable Vodafone’s 4G network, but you could probably get it unlocked) and as such, has a price tag to match.
 The Vodafone Smart Ultra 7 will set consumers back £135 on Pay as you Go, while Vodafone is also offering it on contract - £19 PCM will get you the smartphone along with 500 minutes, unlimited texts and 500MB of data.

 Vodafone Smart Ultra 7 review: Design and build

 The Vodafone Smart Ultra 7 can be considered a visual upgrade over the Smart Ultra 6 if nothing more.
 The Ultra 7 sports the same brushed metal body with a removable plastic rear, but with a few added details.
 For example, the plain-looking plastic rear cover has been upgraded and is clad in a rather intricate design, and while this isn’t ground-breaking, it does make a slightly bland looking phone a little bit more appealing.